 In general we observe a remarkable agreement between experiments and simulation.
 Simulations results overestimate the first minimum depth and underestimate the first peak width.
 Both differences might be attributed to polydispersity effects, not taken into account in our BD simulations.

 The fitting procedure, that consists in matching the first peak height at a fixed $\phi$, has typically a 2\% uncertainty in $f_0$, due to the small relative error of the experimental $g(r)$ and the sensitivity of the BD $g(r_{max})$ to the interaction strength.
 However, the experimental area fraction uncertainty, $\Delta \phi$, needs to be considered to determine the error of $f_0$, $\Delta f_0$.
 For this reason, we repeated the fitting procedure for two different systems, with area fractions $\phi \pm \Delta \phi$, respectively.
-From the obtained $f_0$ values we estimated the contribution to $\Delta f_0$ from the uncertainty of $\phi$, $(\Delta f_0)_{\Delta \phi}$, which resulted typically of the order of 15\%.
-The obtained BD g(r) as function of $r/r_m$ are almost indistinguible to the one shown in Fig.~\ref{gr_exp_sim}.
+From the $f_0$ values obtained, we estimated the contribution to $\Delta f_0$ from the uncertainty of $\phi$, $(\Delta f_0)_{\Delta \phi}$, which resulted typically of the order of 15\%.
+The BD $g(r)$ obtained as a function of $r/r_m$ are almost indistinguishable from the one shown in Fig.~\ref{gr_exp_sim}.

 In the simulations $f_0$ is used in units of $k_BT/R_{eff}$, which result from having $R_{eff}$ as unit of distance and $k_BT$ as unit of energy.
 Therefore, the uncertainties of $T$ and $R_{eff}$ must be taken into account when expressing $f_0$ in physical units.
 However, after error analysis we found that $\Delta f_0$ is dominated only by the contributions of $(\Delta f_0)_{\Delta \phi}$.